Miranda Kerr: Religious views

-In response to claims that Kerr is a practising Buddhist, she told The Daily Telegraph, "I'm not Buddhist.
+In response to claims that she was a practising Buddhist, she told The Daily Telegraph that she was a Christian: "I'm not Buddhist.
 I'm Christian.
 I pray every day.
 I meditate every day and I do yoga.
 I'm not religious, I'm spiritual.
 And praying is something my grandmother taught me as well.
-To pray and be grateful, have gratitude, is a big thing for me."

-She later told Into The Gloss:
+To pray and be grateful, have gratitude, is a big thing for me."She later told Into The Gloss:

 I like to pray and I like to meditate.
 Doing just three minutes of prayer and a minimum of five minutes meditation twice a day sets the tone—like an arrow so that you're hitting your target.
 When I pray I always thank Mother Nature for all the beauty in the world; it's about having an attitude of gratitude.
 And then I pray to Christ to say, 'Thank you for this day and my family and my health,' and now that I'm older I've added, 'Please illuminate me.
 Please open my heart chakra.
 Open my aperture and uplift my consciousness so that I can be the best version of myself.'

-She credits meditation, speaking with friends, and writing as ways of dealing with challenges such as the death of her then-boyfriend at age 15, and "makes it a priority to pray about forgiving herself and others."
+She says her religious faith, including practices like forgiveness, prayer, meditation, and speaking with friends, helped her deal with challenges such as the death of her then-boyfriend at age 15, and "makes it a priority to pray about forgiving herself and others."